aragon/osx/packages/contracts/docs/core/01-how-it-works/01-core/02-permissions/index.md

 title: Permissions
 ---

-## Managing and Governing Your DAO
+## Managing Permissions of Your DAO

 At Aragon, we believe that **DAOs are permission management systems**.
 Permissions between contracts and wallets allow a DAO to manage and govern its actions.